eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 ---
 layout: post
-title: "Creating a Time-lapse Camera with HypriotOS/Docker using a Raspberry Pi 3B+ and Raspberry Pi Zero W"
+title: 'Creating a Time-lapse Camera with HypriotOS/Docker using a Raspberry Pi 3B+ and Raspberry Pi Zero W'
 meta: "Documenting my experience with building Raspberry Pi time-lapse camera's using HypriotOS and Docker"
 ---

 I have recently started a project that requires the ability to create a time-lapse video over a set duration.
 Looking at all the possible ways of achieving this I felt that a Raspberry Pi would be well suited for the job.
 In this post I will discuss how I went about setting up both a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with [HypriotOS](https://blog.hypriot.com/) to run a Docker-based time-lapse camera Node application.

 <!--more-->

 The decision to run the Node application within Docker provides me with the best flexibility for updating and adding further functionality to the devices at a later date.

-### The Setup
+## The Setup

 I decided on using both a Raspberry Pi 3 Model B+ and Raspberry Pi Zero W so as to experiment with the two different form factors and see how well both would perform with the given workload.
 Both Pi's allow you to connect the Raspberry Pi Camera Module v2 to them so as to control how/when a photo is taken.